 Building on its traditional strength in religious and historical studies, The College of Idaho has established an endowed faculty Chair in Judaic Studies.

-The Chair in Judaic Studies
+Establishing A Chair in Judaic Studies

-In just three years we have built this endowment to more than $2 million to support the Chair’s salary and benefits.
 The Chair in Judaic Studies is part of The College of Idaho's Advance The Legacy campaign, which will raise $175 million in gifts and pledges by 2016, the College's 125th anniversary.
 The Chair is named in honor of Dr. Howard Berger, one of the College's most beloved professors, and alumnus Ray Neilsen ('88) whose generous contributions have helped the College exceed its fundraising goal well ahead of schedule.